lincolnquick/FitAssist-AI/README.md

 # FitAssist AI

-**FitAssist AI** is a predictive health forecasting system powered by AI techniques.
-It analyzes Apple Health export data to visualize trends, forecast future metrics like weight or TDEE, and identify meaningful correlations between calorie balance, activity, and body composition.
-The system supports user-driven forecasting of any supported metric and logs predictions to a session file for review.
+**FitAssist AI** is a rule-augmented, ML-powered decision-support tool for personal health data.
+It parses an Apple Health export, cleans & visualises trends, forecasts future metrics, classifies weekly compliance, and enforces domain-safety rules through an interpretable first-order-logic watchdog.

 This project is developed as part of the **CSC510: Foundations of Artificial Intelligence** portfolio at **Colorado State University Global**.